 Whereas Western countries are now building awareness that addiction is an illness, many Asian societies still find themselves shackled to old ideas of substance abuse as a moral shortcoming.

 Asian families in particular often struggle with deeply ingrained cultural values that can make seeking help feel like an impossible decision.
-Addition is conceptualized and treated so differently in different cultures, exacerbating the difficulties for those who need it most.
+Addiction is conceptualised and treated so differently in different cultures, exacerbating the difficulties for those who need it most.

 The Cultural Context That Creates Barriers

 Understanding addiction stigma in Asian communities means examining the cultural foundations behind these attitudes.
-It’s about recognising how traditions and expectations can make seeking help feel impossible for families.
+It’s about recognising how traditions and expectations can make asking for help seem impossible for families.

 Face and Family Honour

-In much of Asia, the notion of “face” – dignity and social standing – dictates conduct in most aspects of life.
-Addiction is when this reputation and good name are at risk with not just the particular person, but the family itself.
+In much of Asia, the notion of “face”—dignity and social standing—dictates conduct in most aspects of life.
+Addiction threatens the family’s reputation and good name.
 This is a strong incentive to bury problems rather than solve them.

-The stigma attached to addiction in Asian communities can come from their collectivist culture where a person’s behavior can reflect upon the family and vice versa.
+The stigma attached to addiction in Asian communities can stem from their collectivist culture, where a person’s behaviour can reflect on their family and vice versa.

-Parents often feel ashamed to let down by their failure, and even the person responsible feels as if they have disgraced all of ancestry.
+Parents often feel ashamed of their failure, and the person responsible feels they have disgraced their ancestry.

 The Model Minority Myth

-Asian communities are constantly pressured to form the “model minority” – doing well academically, securing a high paying job and of course having that perfect family unit.
-This myth adds to the burden felt by anyone trying to cope with an addiction: To admit you have a problem is an admission of incompetence in a society that believes, or pretends, it’s got life all figured out.
+Asian communities are constantly pressured to form the “model minority”, do well academically, secure a high-paying job, and, of course, have the perfect family unit.
+This myth adds to the burden felt by anyone trying to cope with an addiction: to admit you have a problem is an admission of incompetence in a society that believes, or pretends, it’s got life all figured out.

 Traditional Views on Mental Health